 Early blight on eggplants can ruin your fall crop of this vegetable.
 When the infection becomes severe, or when it persists from year to year, it can significantly reduce the harvest.
 Know the signs of early blight and how to prevent it and treat it before it takes over your vegetable garden.

 Early blight is a fungal infection caused by the fungus Alternaria solani.
 While early blight is one of the most common diseases seen in tomatoes, it also affects eggplants, potatoes, and peppers.
 Early blight usually results from contamination with infected plants or infected plant debris, or from plants being too close together without enough air circulation.

 Alternaria Symptoms in Eggplant

 One of the earliest signs of eggplant early blight is the presence of brown spots on the leaves.
-Once they appear, they grow quickly and develop a concentric ring pattern as well as a yellow ring around the edges of the brown.
-These spots will eventually merge together and completely destroy the leaves.
-The spots start developing on the lower leaves and work up the plant.
+Once they appear, they grow quickly and develop a concentric ring pattern as well as a yellow ring around the edges of

 The disease can also affect the eggplants themselves.
 As the leaves die, for instance, the fruits become more vulnerable to scalding under the sun.
 The fruits may also begin to develop dark spots from the infection, and this can also lead to premature dropping of the eggplants.